dinoallo/image-squash-server/README.md

 5. Generating a new image config and manifest with the new layer.
 6. Writing the new image contents and updating the image reference.
 7. Unpacking the new image for use.

+## Verify-Base Logic

+The `verify-base` logic (implemented in `Runtime.Verifybase`) checks whether a given image was built on top of an expected base image.
+It works by:

+1. Loading both the candidate (original) image and the claimed base image.
+2. Comparing the sequence of layer digests of the base image with the first N layers of the candidate image (where N is the number of base layers).
+3. Failing if the base has more layers than the candidate or if any digest mismatch occurs.
+4. Succeeding if all base layer digests match in order, meaning the candidate image is based on the provided base.

+If successful, the system logs a confirmation message; otherwise it returns an error detailing the mismatch cause.

 ## Commands